When is Winter Love Island on ITV2? Where is it set? Who is the new host?

 Earlier Love Island host Caroline Flack introduced in December she could be stepping down from the present, after she was arrested and charged with assault by beating.

-Revealing the information on her Instagram story, the 40-year-old stated: “Love Island has been my world for the final 5 years, it’s the very best present on telly.
+Revealing the information on her Instagram story, the 40-year-old stated: “Love Island has been my world for the final 5 years, it’s one of the best present on telly.

 “In order to not detract attention from the upcoming series I feel the best thing I can do is to stand down for Series 6.
 I want to wish the incredible team working on the show a fantastic series in Cape Town.”